scottclowe/scottclowe.github.io/_posts/2016-02-28-setting-colour-schemes-in-matlab.md

 help schemer_export
 {% endhighlight %}

-A general description of common usage is also available [here][README].
+A general description of common usage is also available [in the README][README].

 ### Enabling/Disabling optional highlighting